Important information for parents and guardians

 A vaccine is a substance that should improve immunity (protection) to a particular disease.
 Vaccines teach the immune system how to protect people from diseases.

-The evidence available says that the COVID-19 vaccine will offer your child protection from COVID-19.
+The evidence available says that the COVID-19 vaccine should offer your child protection from serious illness with COVID-19.
 If children are vaccinated, this should also help reduce the numbers who become seriously ill or die from COVID-19 in our community.

 What vaccine is my child being offered?

-The vaccine your child is being offered is called Spikevax (Moderna).
+The vaccine your child is being offered is called Comirnaty (Pfizer/ BioNTech).

 This is an mRNA vaccine that teaches your child’s body how to make a protein that will trigger an immune response, without using the live virus that causes COVID-19.